The Holcombe

 Planning a Stay

 The Holcombe's address on Stratton Road, Holcombe, places it within reach of the A367 and the broader road network connecting Bath, Shepton Mallet, and Frome.
 For visitors arriving without a car, the regional rail network reaches Radstock and Frome, both within a manageable distance, though rural Somerset rewards those who drive.
-The hotel's website and direct booking details are not published in our current data, so prospective guests should approach via the Michelin Guide Hotels listing, where the property appears under the 2025 Selected designation.
+Prospective guests should approach via the Michelin Guide Hotels listing, where the property appears under the 2025 Selected designation.
 Given that Michelin Selected properties at village scale carry limited room inventory, advance planning is worth building into any itinerary, particularly across the spring and summer months when the Mendip Hills draw walking and cycling traffic.
-There is no published price range in our data, but the Michelin Selected band in rural England typically spans from mid-tier to upper-mid-tier nightly rates, well below the threshold of the full resort properties in the county.

 How It Stacks Up